We have recently lost members of the Star Trek family. Please join Warp Factor Trek in offering our condolences to the families, friends, and fans.

 Naomi Judd was best known as a singer – one half of the country-music duo The Judds, along with her daughter Wynonna – and died one day before she would have been inducted into the Country Music Hall of Fame.

 Mike Hagerty (1954 – 2022)

-Mike Hagerty passed away on April 29th, at the age of sixty-seven.
+Mike Hagerty passed away on 29 April 2022, at the age of sixty-seven.
 His death was confirmed by his co-star on the HBO comedy Somebody Somewhere, Bridget Everett.